sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 Sensu automatically writes core platform metrics in [InfluxDB Line Protocol][62] to a file at `/var/log/sensu/backend-stats.log`.
 You can use this file as an input source for your favorite data lake solution.

-Metrics logging is enabled by default but can be disabled with the disable-platform-metrics configuration flag.
+Metrics logging is enabled by default but can be disabled with the `disable-platform-metrics` configuration option.
-Sensu appends updated metrics at the interval you specify with the platform-metrics-logging-interval configuration flag (default is every 60 seconds).
+Sensu appends updated metrics at the interval you specify with the `platform-metrics-logging-interval` configuration option (default is every 60 seconds).

 To rotate the platform metrics log, use the same methods as for [event log rotation][63].